- About Us

 Each of the five continuing committees must consist of a minimum of two Directors, and the CEO.

 The Board, from time-to-time, strikes ad-hoc committees, which generally meet regarding a specific issue over a finite period of time.
 Membership of ad-hoc committees is defined by the Board of Directors at the time the committee is established.

 Conflict of Interest:

 The Board endeavors to make decisions by consensus.
 When dissension arises, it is the role of the Director chairing the meeting to set a time limit for the discussion, and call for a formal "round" at the conclusion of the discussion.
 If consensus has still not been reached, the Director chairing the meeting will determine whether the decision has to be made immediately, or whether it can wait until there has been time for an ad-hoc committee to investigate the issue(s) and make a recommendation to the Board.
 If the decision has to be made immediately, the Director chairing the meeting will call for a vote.
-The Executive Director will have a voice in the vote, but cannot cast the deciding vote.
+The CEO will have a voice in the vote, but cannot cast the deciding vote.
 A simple majority decides the vote.
 If the chair determines there is time to strike an ad-hoc committee, membership, mandate and timeline will be decided upon immediately by the Board.

 A quorum is the greater of three Directors, or sixty per cent of the Directors present at the meeting.

 The Board of Directors will set, at its September meeting, a date for the annual retreat.
 Whenever budget allows, the retreat will be facilitated.
 The purpose of the annual retreat is to set objectives for the Board and Society for the coming year.